Aclambert95/PortfolioCornholio/README.md

 ## New CSS and HTML Tricks I learned along the way creating this website:

+# WHAT I LEARNED IN CODING SCHOOL WAAAAAAAAAAAS

 ### Icon Creation
 This allowed me to change the icon with the title in the tab of the HTML similar to how YouTube has the red play button:
 <pre>